mozilla/glean/docs/user/metrics/index.md

 * [Datetime](datetime.md): Used to record an absolute date and time, such as the time the user first ran the application.

-* [Events](event.md): Records events e.g. individual occurences of user actions, say every time a view was open and from where.
+* [Events](event.md): Records events e.g. individual occurrences of user actions, say every time a view was open and from where.

 * [Custom Distribution](custom_distribution.md): Used to record the distribution of a value that needs fine-grained control of how the histogram buckets are computed.